Tommy Cassidy: Playing career

 Cassidy's last season for Newcastle was 1979–1980, when the team topped the second division table at the start of 1980 and looked set to be promoted.
-Cassidy netted two notable goals at the end of the year, first scoring a 20-yard volley against Queens Park Rangers on 15 December to put the side 3-2 up (the game ended 4-2) and then registering an even better long-range effort against Sunderland on New Year's Day to seal a 3–1 home win.
+Cassidy netted two notable goals at the end of the year, first scoring a 20-yard volley against Queens Park Rangers on 15 December to put the side 3–2 up (the game ended 4–2) and then registering an even better long-range effort against Sunderland on New Year's Day to seal a 3–1 home win.
 He later told the Evening Chronicle newspaper: "I have lived on it ever since.
 In truth everywhere I have gone people ask me about it.
 It's probably got me 40,000 pints of beer!
 Even when I sit on my own at times I look back and reflect on it.
 In my day it was the biggest game out there for Newcastle."

 Newcastle though dropped away and finished the season ninth.

 A £30,000 move to Burnley, freshly relegated to Division Three, in the summer of 1980, did not initially harm Cassidy's international career, but over the following few seasons it became clear that Bingham was favouring players featuring regularly at a higher level.
 A few moments of glory in green remained however.
 In November 1981 he was called up to replace Martin O'Neill for the final World Cup Qualifier against Israel, a must win game to ensure a place in Spain.
 Sure enough, Northern Ireland won 1–0, and Cassidy travelled with the squad to the Finals.
 In Spain he made a single appearance, coming off the bench for the injured Sammy McIlroy, and helping to steady ten-man Northern Ireland, during the historic 1–0 win over the hosts.
 Spain brought the curtain down on Cassidy's, somewhat up-and-down, international career in the most glorious of fashions.

+Having helped Burnley to the Third Division title before travelling to Spain, Cassidy brought his Football League career to a close in 1983, before moving to play for APOEL in Cyprus, where he won the Cup and the Super Cup.